Cyanobacteria: Overview, Structure, Diagram, Examples, Uses, Cyanobacteria

 Aquatic Environments

 Cyanobacteria are universal in their distribution from freshwater lakes and rivers and ponds to the oceans and seas.
-They are often found in quite dense numbers and fronds, especially in eutrophic conditions, where they are important components of the food chains and nutrient recycling.
+They are often found in quite dense numbers and fronds, especially in eutrophic conditions, where they are important components of the food chains and nutrient cycling.

 Terrestrial Environments